Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Hardness Results

 \textbf{Case 4:} $Y=T^{r}_{i'}$ or $Y=F^{r}_{i'}$ with $i' \neq i$.
 Assuming $T^r_{i'} \in \Lambda(i,r)$ it follows from the definition of $\Lambda$ that there is some variable $x_{i'} \neq x_i$ such that $\down^X(x_{i'}) = \down^X(x_i)$ and $\midd^X(x_{i'}) = \midd^X(x_i)$, which contradicts Claim \ref{Claim: representing edges not equal X}.
 Hence, $Y \not \in \Lambda(i,r)$.$ \Diamond$ \end{claimproof}

-Note that for each variable $x_i$ there are four edges $\{\gamma^r_{\midd^X(x_i)}, \delta_{\down^X(x_i)} \mid r \in \{1,2,3,4\}\}$ that can only be colored with the strong colors $T^r_i$ and $F^r_i$ representing the truth assignments of the four occurrences of variable $x_i$.
+Note that for each variable $x_i$ there are four edges $\{\{\gamma^r_{\midd^X(x_i)}, \delta_{\down^X(x_i)} \} \mid r \in \{1,2,3,4\}\}$ that can only be colored with the strong colors $T^r_i$ and $F^r_i$ representing the truth assignments of the four occurrences of variable $x_i$.
 We need to ensure that there is no variable $x_i$, where, for example, the first occurrence is set to `true' ($T^1_i$) and the second occurrence is set to `false' ($F^2_i$) in a~$\Lambda$-satisfying STC-labeling with no weak edges.
-To this end, we describe how to construct the variable-soundness gadget.
+To this end, we use a variable-soundness gadget, which we describe in the following.

 Define